don-tnowe/godot-wyvernshield/README.md

 - A **Hurtbox** for the actor if they take damage from **DamageArea**s.
 - A **Weapon** for the actor if their combat moves create **DamageArea**s, or even a **HeroWeapon** to make it listen to the player!

+# Package contents

+    Or, "what do i need from here?!?!"

+- [addons/wyvernshield_RPG](./addons/wyvernshield_RPG/) contains all classes required for this system to function.
+As of now, the plugin does not need to be activated.

+- [assets/wyvernshield](./assets/wyvernshield/) is a base library with some resource files ready to use.
+It is recommended to study how these work first time, but some contents can be cut.
+    - [trigger_library.gd](./assets/wyvernshield/trigger_library.gd) contains commonly used triggers and their results' parameters. **Very Highly recommended to keep.**
+    - [trigger_reactions](./assets/wyvernshield/trigger_reactions/) contains lots of common reactions. **Highly recommended to keep.**
+    - [scenes](./assets/wyvernshield/scenes/) puts things together. **Keep if you want to try things out or need some pre-made actors**.
+Contains a test scene, as well as prefabs for a hero and a stationary enemy that slows on hit.
+A life orb is dropped on enemy's defeat, the prefab for it is here too.
+    - [stat_sheets](./assets/wyvernshield/stat_sheets/) contains default stats for actors in the scenes folder. **Keep only if you use the pre-made actors.**
+    - [combat_moves](./assets/wyvernshield/combat_moves/) contains basic combat moves: a melee attack, a triple shot, a fire bomb and a health recovery boost. **Used by the pre-made player actor, can give a starting point for your own moves.**
+    - [status_effects](./assets/wyvernshield/status_effects/) contains a Defense Reduction, a Move Speed Reduction and a Damage Over Time burn effect. **Used by pre-made actors.
+Are generic enough to be kept for most games.
+Don't forget to Make Unique if you use them, to keep extra vars.**

+- [assets/graphics](./assets/graphics/) has the font used by damage numbers and the pre-made player actor HUD.
+License included.
+Folder also contains 2 actor sprites and a tiling texture.

 # The Base Concepts

 ## ![Trigger Reactions](README/title_trigger.png)

-    When a thing happens, the reaction reacts to it.
+    When a thing happens, the reactions react to it.

 Held inside a **TriggerSheet** of a **CombatActor**, which maps triggers (*things that happen: actor attacks, actor takes damage...*) to reactions.

 Reactions of one trigger are executed in order of Priority (*highest first*) and can change the trigger's outcome.

-To create a **TriggerReaction**, you'll need to pass it a script extending **TriggerReactionInstance** that has a function you'll want to call.

-Extra Vars can be set to be call the function with different parameters - make it use the instance's `extra_vars`.
-This is how the Status Effect on Hit reaction changes an effect's strength!

-Manage trigger names and properties in your **TriggerLibrary** instance, located in [assets/wyvernshield/trigger_library.tres](assets/wyvernshield/trigger_library.tres). **Edit in-engine, then click Force Update.**

-Create Trigger Results for a Trigger Sheet using fuctions generated inside **TriggerStatic**, then pass into the actor's `triggers.apply_reactions()`.
+Create a Trigger Results array for a Trigger Sheet using fuctions generated inside **TriggerStatic**, then pass into the actor's `triggers.apply_reactions()`.
 Then do whatever with the result!

 The **TriggerSheet** has functions to add or remove reactions at runtime.

+To create your own **TriggerReaction**, you'll need to pass it a script extending **TriggerReactionInstance** that has a function you'll want to call.

+Extra Vars can be set to create the instance with different parameters - make it use the instance's `extra_vars` array.
+This is how the Status Effect on Hit reaction defines which effect gets applied and what its duration and strength is!

+Manage trigger names and properties in your **TriggerLibrary** instance, located in [assets/wyvernshield/trigger_library.tres](assets/wyvernshield/trigger_library.tres). **Edit in-engine, then click Force Update.**

 ## ![Stat Sheets](README/title_stat.png)